GatorSense/PCOMMEND/README.md

 Alina Zare
 Electrical and Computer Engineering
-University of Missouri
+University of Florida
-327 Engineering Building West
-Columbia, MO 65211
-zarea@missouri.edu
+azare [at] ufl.edu